drakekun-ai/ur5e-robotic-hand-manual/README.md

 This manual was created as part of my final year research at the Fukui National Institute of Technology, covering step-by-step guidance for operating the UR5e collaborative robot.

-Collaborative robots are a category of industrial robots that can safely work alongside humans in the same space, thanks to built-in safety features that remove the need for physical safety barriers.
-This has driven rapid adoption in industry.
+Collaborative robots are a category of industrial robots that can safely work alongside humans in the same space, thanks to built-in safety features that remove the need for safety barriers.
+This has driven rapid adoption of collaborative robots in the production industry.
 However, hands-on educational materials for collaborative robots aren't common, and opportunities to actually learn how to operate one are still limited.

 </div>